Hiring a PPC expert can be challenging, but finding the right one could be your ticket to big wins.

 These insights are paired with actionable next steps and a graded report to help you improve.
 If an agency partnership isn’t in the budget, look no further.

-Branded as the largest independent performance marketing firm, Tinuiti specializes in paid search and was selected as a Google Premier Partner, earning their a spot in the top three-percenters club.
+Branded as the largest independent performance marketing firm, Tinuiti specializes in paid search and was selected as a Google Premier Partner, earning them a spot in the top three-percenters club.

 Dubbed leaders in performance marketing by Forrester, Wpromote’s Google Ads service began in 2001, combining “best-in-class expertise and innovative tech [that] works in tandem with your other channels, and drives growth across the funnel.”

 With over 700 team members and a long list of seriously big-name clients, Wpromote is a high-end agency with rock-solid rankings as PPC campaign experts.